Clydebank 2

 14th September 1966

-Albion Rovers2-0Queen of South
+Albion Rovers2-0Queen of the South

 Berwick Rangers2-1Alloa Athletic